krisk84/retinanet_for_redaction_with_deepstream/README.md

 # Face Redaction with DeepStream

+For quickstart with the Real-time Redaction App on Jetson devices see the [wiki](https://github.com/krisk84/retinanet_for_redaction_with_deepstream/wiki).

 This sample shows how to train and deploy a deep learning model for the real time redaction of faces from video streams using the NVIDIA DeepStream SDK.

 ## Blog posts